Cambodia and the International Monetary Fund: Reestablish financial institution

-IMF Loans
+IMF loans

-First Arrangement: 1994
+First arrangement: 1994

 The agreements outline in the Paris Peace Agreements satisfied the conditionality agreements of "Good Governance" according to the IMF standards.
 The first financial arrangement was approved on May 6, 1994, of a total of 84 million in SDR.
 The arrangement type is under the Extended Credit Facility (EFC) aimed to assist Cambodia with poverty reduction and growth.
 Although economic growth projections calculated an approximate 7 percent growth of Cambodian economy there was almost no growth in 1997.
 The Hun Sen Coup in 1997 increased inflation, and military spending.
 In 1996 the IMF froze transactions in response to corrupt logging practices and no collection of revenues.
 Cambodia received only $11.7 million of the 84 million during its three-year contract.

-Second Arrangement: 1999
+Second arrangement: 1999

 Loans began to resume once again on October 22, 1999 when Cambodian authorities in collaboration with International Monetary Fund and World Bank Staff prepared and implemented the "Economic and Financial Policy Framework Paper of 1999–2002.Keat Chhon, Cambodian Minister of Economy and Finance and Chea Chanto Governor of the National Bank of Cambodia believed their economic program will support reconstruction and economic growth of Cambodia by improving social conditions and macroeconomic stability.
 The Memorandum outlined the formulation of a new government in 1998, and framework objectives focusing on Fiscal Reform.
 The IMF approved the new policies and estimated an economic growth of 6 percent if the Cambodian government is committed to the policies.

-IMF Technical Assistance
+IMF technical assistance

 IMF technical Assistance is help from world-class IMF economists who provide expertise and advice on macroeconomic policy issues, central banking, monetary and exchange rate policies, public financing, budgeting, tax policy and administration and statistics.